StephanieSunshine/Tasker/README.md

 Redis needs either a REDIS_URL environmental variable or a Redis server running on localhost with the default port.

 ### Production
 If one were to use this in production I would suggest using Heroku as your provider.
-Make sure you set DEVISE_SECRET_KEY in production to something persistent
+Make sure you set DEVISE_SECRET_KEY in production to something persistent.

 ## License
 MIT License